Travel

 If you encounter difficulties at the border during regular office hours (Monday-Friday 8 a.m.-12 p.m. and 1-5 p.m.
 EDT) you can contact OIS at 1.919.515.2961.
 If an emergency occurs outside of these hours, contact NC State’s University Police at 1.919.515.3000 in order to get in touch with an OIS staff member.

-International Students are expected to be physically present in the US by the first day of classes for each semester.
-If travel or visa application delays will result in a late return to NC State (after the first day of classes), you must notify your NC State academic department and professors that you are returning late and follow your department’s instructions for arriving late.
+International students are expected to be physically present in the U.S. by the first day of classes for each semester.
+If travel or visa application delays cause a late return to NC State (after the first day of classes), you must notify your NC State academic department and professors that you are returning late and follow your department’s instructions.
 Not all departments may be willing to approve or grant permission for a student to arrive late.
-If your department is willing to approve a late arrival and put their approval in writing, OIS recommends that the student carry it with them during your travels as it may be helpful when entering the U.S. after classes have started.
+If your department is willing to approve a late arrival and put their approval in writing, OIS recommends that the student carry it with them during travels, as it may be helpful when entering the U.S. after classes have started.

 Students arriving late should keep in mind that different courses have different requirements for absences, assignments, or group work.
-A student may be dropped from a class if the student has too many absences or it is deemed that the student will not be able to keep up with the course work.
-Please also remember, that the likelihood of being able to enroll in a class decreases after the semester begins.
+A student may be dropped from a class if they have too many absences or it is deemed that the student will not be able to keep up with the course work.
+Also remember that the likelihood of being able to enroll in a class decreases after the semester begins.
 Students who are required to drop a class due to absences may find it difficult to get into another class and maintain full-time enrollment.
 Furthermore, late-arriving students are required to maintain full-time enrollment throughout the semester (no reduced course loads will be approved for students who are not able to find the right classes or are unable to catch up, or are likely to make a poor grade).

 New I-20/DS-2019